 The absence of correct bone china cups, the poor quality of jam (neither home made nor good quality purchased jam), the acceptance of long-life milk, tea bag tea and lower than expected standards for cream should lead to permanent expulsion from the tea connoisseurs club.
 Even the scones which, it was generally agreed, were of reasonable quality were given unreasonably high marks by our nameless member.
 We can report, as follows, the various star ratings for each item of food and drink etc:

-Tea: 2.25 of of 5 but marked down to 2 for being served in standard pottery mugs and being tea bags!
+Tea: 2.25 of of 5 but marked down to 2 for being served in standard pottery mugs and being made with tea bags!

 Jam: 2 out of 5, poor mass produced jam.